so-sal/so-sal.github.io/README.md

 ## Implementation
-We developed the suggested architecture using the PyTorch framework (version 2.1.0+cu114) on a single NVIDIA RTX A6000 GPU with 48 GB of memory.
+We developed the suggested architecture using the PyTorch framework (version 2.1.0+cu114) on a NVIDIA RTX A6000 GPU with 48 GB of memory.

 ### Setup
 To set up the project environment: